choudharyhimanshu/survey-panda-api/README.md

 # survey-panda-api

-A RESTful service as a backend to serve data to https://survey-panda-ui.herokuapp.com/
+A RESTful service to serve as a backend to https://survey-panda-ui.herokuapp.com/ (https://github.com/choudharyhimanshu/survey-panda-ui)

 ### Swagger URL